NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>MEMBERSHIP</li></h2>
   <ol type="a">
-    <li>The founding members’ names shall be preserved from the minutes of the meeting where these bylaws are adopted.</li>
+    <li>The founding members’ names shall be <a href="https://www.nonpartisande.org/2022/06/non-partisan-delaware.html">preserved</a> from the minutes of the meeting where these bylaws are adopted.</li>
     <li>The Governing Board of Non-Partisan Delaware established in §4 may approve additional memberships or revoke existing ones by a majority vote.
 This is the full extent of the due process required for the revocation of membership.</li>
     <li>Members must align their party registrations with any requirements set forth by a 2/3rds vote of the Governing Board within 14 days of the vote or forfeit their membership.</li>
     <ol type="i">